Arcco-Chakraborty/fortiguard-autologin/README.md

 # FortiGuard Auto-Login

-Tired of logging into the BITS WiFi every 30 minutes?
+Tired of logging into the BITS WiFi every time?
 Same.

 This tool sits in your system tray and automatically re-logs you in whenever FortiGuard kicks you out.
 No browser, no typing passwords, no pain.
 Just WiFi that works.

-Built for BITS Pilani.
-Works on any Windows laptop.

 ## Setup (takes 30 seconds)